-You must keep records of any incident that is considered a protection matter as defined in adult and child protection guidance.
+You must keep records of any incident that is considered a child protection matter as defined in child protection guidance.

 The legislation and guidance can be found on the Scottish Government's website:

-Adult support and protection National guidance for child protection in Scotland 2021
+National guidance for child protection in Scotland 2021

-You should also keep notes on the care and welfare of people using your service in such a way that it is easy for you to spot patterns and provide full information when/if they are needed by the police or social services.
-Consideration should be given to confidentiality, dignity, and privacy in line with data protection guidance while balanced against the need to ensure people's safety and wellbeing.
+You should also keep notes on the care and welfare of children using your service in such a way that it is easy for you to spot patterns and provide full information when/if they are needed by the police or social services.
+Consideration should be given to confidentiality, dignity and privacy in line with data protection guidance while balanced against the need to ensure children's safety and wellbeing.